 The luxurious Periscope hotel is located in Athens’ upscale Kolonaki district.
 Here, on the slopes of Lycabettus hill, you are surrounded by the most exclusive restaurants, bars, and boutique stores in Athens.

 The hotel follows a simplistic, contemporary design.
 The rooms and shared spaces are decorated with sleek furnishings in delicate hues of blue and grey.
-Ceilings and walls display wonderful street photography that displays scenes of Athenian life.
+Ceilings and walls display wonderful street photography that displays scenes of life in Athens.

 Where: 2, Limpona Street, Athina 105 60